-Seeing Things As They Really Are – MM #358
+Seeing Things As They Really Are

-Seeing Pixabay heart-387972_1920This Marriage Message is going to be a little different because it was spurred on by a letter that was written to us here at Marriage Missions from someone in South Africa.
-I feel it is something we can all rejoice over as well as learn from together.
-It talks of a wife who is now seeing things as they really are.
+Seeing Things - AdobeStock_343195360This Marriage Insight is a little different because it was spurred on by an email that was written to us from someone in South Africa.
+We believe their testimony is something we can all rejoice over, as well as learn from, together.
+This wife tells us she is now seeing things as they really are.
+And that’s something we all need to see, no doubt!

-Here’s what she writes:
+Here’s what this wife writes:

 “I want to share with you a wonderful testimony.
 My husband and I had been going through a rough patch because we had allowed the devil to come in between us through a VERY minor issue.
-This issue grew so much that we both had resentment for each other and we always fought for no apparent reason.
+This issue grew so much that we both had resentment for each other, and we always fought for no apparent reason.

 “One day I was complaining to God about this marriage, my innocence in the whole matter, and how unfair all this was to me.
 God suddenly said something that left me stumped.
 As I was repeatedly claiming my innocence, God reminded me of the verse that says that we have all fallen short of his glory.
-That was an awesome revelation for me and I realized how I had totally missed it.
+That was an awesome revelation for me, and I realized how I had totally missed it.

 “Soon after that I sent my husband a message.
-(That’s because I couldn’t wait till I saw him in the evening.)
+(That’s because I couldn’t wait until I saw him in the evening.)
 I confessed that I was also responsible for the situation in our marriage.
 I think God was also working on him because when we met in the evening, we both let go of our hurt and we forgave each other.
 For a moment the devil had blinded us to the truth that God wants us to have a happy marriage, to enjoy and not endure every moment we share together.
 I so love my husband.
 But I have learned that I can never love him enough with my human love.
 That is because I am limited as a person.
-But I surrender my love to God and he will work through us in an amazing way.”
+But I surrender my love to God, and He will work through us in an amazing way.”

 Isn’t that a remarkable testimony?